Thank you! Your submission has been received!

 Data Engineer vs Data Scientist

 The key difference between a Data Engineer and a Data Scientist is education and skills.
 Let’s think of data analytics like a timeline.
-Data engineers work at the very beginning of it on the back-end, whereas data scientists tend to take over where data engineers leave off, finding meaning and insights from it for the organization.
+Data engineers work at the very beginning of it on the back-end, whereas data scientists tend to take over where data engineers leave off, finding meaning and insights from it for the organisation.

 As already seen, a data scientist is generally good at mathematics and statistics.
 He will usually be proficient in programming and have a penchant for machine learning and artificial intelligence modeling.
 A thorough understanding of the domain he is operating in is also an important skill to have, in order to gather business intelligence that can help the business achieve success.
 Lastly, a Data Scientist is also good at visually and verbally communicating insights from data with team leaders and business stakeholders.

-On the other hand, the Data Engineer is a programmer proficient in Python, Java, and Scala and adept at handling distributed systems to analyze big amounts of data.
+On the other hand, the Data Engineer is a programmer proficient in Python, Java, and Scala and adept at handling distributed systems to analyse big amounts of data.
 His primary responsibility, as already explained, is creating free-flowing data pipelines using big data technologies for real-time or static data analytics.

 All in all, these two roles use similar skill sets, so it’s safe to say that both data engineers and data scientists work with big data.
 Nonetheless, the data scientist is typically a better analyst than a programmer while the data engineer is a better programmer than an analyst.
 The two roles are complementary, not interchangeable, and they work best together when they’re made to perform tasks that match their strengths.